Are Russian Blue Cats Good with Kids?

 Teaching Children

 What makes the Russian Blue remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level